MarcelloCV/MarcelloCV/README.md

 ### Planning to do WebAssembly in the future
 For WebAssembly (WASM), which is about running a pre-compiled program in the browser, suited for computation-heavy or performance-critical tasks, I am certainly looking forward to learning Rust, the low-level system language known byword for memory safety, blazingly fast execution, and strict error checking.

 I know Rust is no where easy to grasp at first as Rust has advanced concepts that might feel overwhelming, and require a steep learning curve to fully understand and master.
-Frustration can arise in Rust when learning to manage borrow checker, futures, lifetimes, and async constructs together.ut as @ThePrimeAgent put it, it would be easy once you get the hang of it, since Rust does not come with built-int async runtime so we have to rely on third-party libraries, like Tokio, async-std, or smol.
+Frustration can arise in Rust when learning to manage borrow checker, futures, lifetimes, and async constructs together, since Rust does not come with built-int async runtime so we have to rely on third-party libraries, like Tokio, async-std, or smol.
 But as @ThePrimeAgent put it, Rust would be easy once you get the hang of it.

 See [my list of programming languages and tools](https://github.com/MarcelloCV/My_list_of_programming_languages_and_tools).